Right to Rent legislation means that your landlord must check that you're legally allowed to live in the UK before beginning your tenancy.

 - A letter from a government department or local authority

-- A letter form a private rented sector access scheme
+- A letter from a private rented sector access scheme

 You can find more information on the Right to Rent document checks a landlord can make here.